 Having a vast wealth of knowledge in your field is also not enough to become a distinguished tutor.
 Your interaction with the student also plays a pivotal role.
 This implies that you need to have a set of qualities that allows you to build a positive and effective learning environment.
 The most important quality is the ability to find a common language and understanding with the student so as to establish emotional contact with them.
 Without this, you will not be able to make adjustments to the program if necessary.
 Knowing the student better will help them increase interest in the subject, and henceforth the effectiveness of training.

 Punctuality and consistency are also important for the tutor.
 To achieve this, the beginning and end of classes should always be at the same time, the inspection of assignments in time, and materials for the lesson should always be ready in advance.
 Dressing professionally will ensure that your students respect your instructions.
 The thing is, if you act systematically, it will allow you to form the structure of classes and in the process of learning not to jump from one to another, but to go from simple to complex topics, always remembering the final goal.

 Access the Needs of the Student

-Always do a knowledge assessment at the beginning of the course so you can find out if the student is ready for your program, or if you need to slightly expand it through the basics that are unknown to the student.
-Make the learning process interactive – encourage the student to ask questions and express their opinions, even if it does not coincide with yours or the generally accepted one.
+Always do a knowledge assessment at the beginning of the course.
+This way you can find out if the student is ready for your program.
+You may need to slightly expand it through the basics that are unknown to the student.
+Make the learning process interactive.
+Encourage the student to ask questions and express their opinions.
+Even if it does not coincide with yours or the generally accepted one.
 At the end of the course, ask the student to evaluate the program and your effectiveness as a teacher.
-This will allow you to improve your skills, and at the same time, you will receive recommendations for working with other clients.
+This will allow you to improve your skills.
+At the same time, you will receive recommendations for working with other clients.

-The demand for tutoring services is great, and to avoid becoming one of the many, and instead the best in the business, take the responsibly.
-Increase the level of your knowledge, improve yourself and your educational program, then thanks to you, modern society will be a little bit better.
+The demand for tutoring services is big.
+To avoid becoming one of the many, and instead the best in the business, take the responsibly.
+Increase the level of your knowledge, improve yourself and your educational program.
+Then thanks to you, modern society will be a little bit better.